 What does the future hold for Connecticut sports betting?

 So where are we now with Connecticut sports betting?
-“Cautiously optimistic” is the phrase that comes to mind.
+Although Governor Lamont signed the bill into law in May 2021, “Patience is a virtue” is the phrase that comes to mind, as everything must be approved by the Department of the Interior before any bets can be placed.
 The state looks headed for a small, but fully functional online sports betting marketplace complete with mobile registration.
-Retail betting is also likely to be included at locations like Foxwoods and the Mohegan Sun.
+Retail betting is also likely to be included at locations like Foxwoods and the Mohegan Sun and potentially at lottery run kiosks around the state.
+Complete iGaming with slots and table games also look to be on the table, but we will save that conversation for another day.

 With more than 25 years of successful collaboration in their back pocket, Connecticut officials seem ready to stick with a slightly expanded status-quo.
 The current setup doesn’t leave a heck of a lot of room for competition, but it’s argued that the nearly $10 billion in accumulated revenue and tens of thousands of jobs generated by the two tribes’ gaming facilities is enough reason to continue to let them steer the ship and have exclusive rights to sports betting in the state.